GlocalPhoto

 "The vision (for Brunswick St) will look at how to balance the competing needs of various road users such as pedestrians, cyclists, trams, parking and private cars, who may be residents, visitors, business operators, and commuters.
 The group will look at long-term improvements to coincide with Council’s planned road resurfacing on Brunswick Street (between Alexandra Parade and Victoria Parade) and tram stop upgrade works to be undertaken by Yarra Trams in the next few years."

-The working group may consider improvements such as:
+The working group may consider improvements such as:- The section in scope is illustrated below:

 Terms of Reference: Brunswick St St Georges Rd Corridor Working Group (PDF)